 - Startup noise disappeared after I connected both GND pins from the player to ground.

-- Although it’s for a Flyron FN-M16P module, this excellent manual/datasheet has more and better written information than DFRobot’s own summary.
+- Although it’s for a Flyron FN-M16P module, this excellent manual/datasheet has more and better written information than DFRobot’s own poorly translated summary.
 Apparently both modules use the same commands and probably have the same chip.

 - Getting stereo ouput from the DAC pins is still a problem.
 According to the manual, DAC is enabled on startup, but is it?
 Explicitely enabling it by sending 0x0000 to memory address 0x1A made no difference while sending 0x0001 instead (supposed to turn it off) started a terrible noise…